AriaSalvatrice/AriaModules/README.md

     - **Roman numeral notation**: FIXME:
     - **Portable Sequence**: Simultaneous notes from a [portable sequence](https://github.com/squinkylabs/SquinkyVCV/blob/master/docs/clipboard-format.md) are interpreted as a new scale.

-If your input isn't recognized, nothing happens, that simple.
-And remember that **QQQQ** only thinks in scales, not in chords.
+Input is always imported starting from the first scene.
+And if your input isn't recognized, nothing happens, that simple.
+And remember: **QQQQ** only thinks in scales, not in chords.
 After you import a chord progression, **QQQQ** doesn't care about the voicing of the chord.
 It's all folded back to a single octave.

 Next, to the bottom-right of the module: